Registration for Classes

 Registration Process Overview

-Students register for for most classes using the New Registration Portal or the Voyager Information System
+Students register for for most classes using the New Registration Portal.

 Faculty advisors release advising holds through their List of Advisees in the Advising Menu.
 Instructors give approval to register through the Instructor Menu.
 See Hints for Students and Hints for Faculty for additional information on working with and navigating the system.